We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Genital warts appear as small, flesh-white bumps that grow on the shaft or head of the penis or under the foreskin.
 They can disappear without treatment, but some cases will require treatment.

-Specifically, treatment for genital warts may involve using a cream to destroy the wart tissue, undergoing cryotherapy to freeze the wart off, or a combination of both.
+Specifically, treatment for genital warts may involve using a cream to destroy the wart tissue, undergoing cryotherapy to freeze the wart off, or a

 Syphilis can cause white or discolored ulcers to develop on or around the penis.
 Syphilis is an STI that spreads when people come into contact with the bacterium Treponema pallidum.